mattxwang/world.ac/README.md

 [![Build Status](https://travis-ci.org/malsf21/world.ac.svg?branch=master)](https://travis-ci.org/malsf21/world.ac)
 [![GitHub Release](https://img.shields.io/github/release/malsf21/world.ac.svg)](https://github.com/malsf21/world.ac/releases)

+*Attention:* this is an older version of our repo.
+We have a [new, more awesome version](https://github.com/worldaffairsconference/world.ac) at the [WAC Organization](https://github.com/worldaffairsconference/world.ac).
+This one will no longer be updated.

 ## The World Affairs Conference Website

 Hello there!
 Welcome to the repository for the World Affairs Conference (WAC).